Research is fundamental to Arup’s pursuit of technical excellence and integral to the way it does business.

 Arup undertakes diverse research projects globally.
 Some emanate from employee suggestions, others from industry, clients or academic institutions.
 Arup undertakes collaborative research with others, and has a dedicated research team whose role is to coordinate external collaborative research and to ensure that the firm makes the most of its investment in research to the benefit of clients and the industry as a whole.

 In 2007, Arup sponsored the “Drivers of Change” worldwide research project into the future of the built environment, which tapped into the perceptions of a huge range of people, through workshops globally.
 The findings pinpointed over 350 separate, though often linked, issues to build into our research roadmapping process and a further six key areas for further research – climate change, energy, water, waste, urbanisation and demographic change.
-During 2008, Arup worked hard to embed these in every aspect of its own project management.

 Exploring new techniques and developing new tools are essential to remain ahead of the market.
-Developments in 3D design, simulations, building physics and fluid dynamics – which have influenced and benefited engineering and design industries – exist only because of Arup’s commitment to research and development.
+Developments in 3D design, BIM, simulations, building physics and fluid dynamics – which have influenced and benefited engineering and design industries – exist only because of Arup’s commitment to research and development.